Hafizullah Amin: Domestic policies

 Following Taraki's fall from power, Amin was elected Chairman of the Presidum of the Revolutionary Council and General Secretary of the PDPA Central Committee by the PDPA Politburo.
 The election of Amin as PDPA General Secretary and the removal of Taraki from all party posts was unanimous.
-The only members of the cabinet replaced when Amin took power were the Gang of Four – Beverley Male saw this as "a clear indication that he had their [the ministers'] support".
+The only members of the cabinet replaced when Amin took power were the Gang of Four – Beverley Male saw this as "a clear indication that he had their [the ministers'] support."

 Amin's rise to power was followed by a policy of moderation, and attempts to persuade the Afghan people that the regime was not anti-Islamic.
+Amin's rise to power was officially endorsed by the Jamiatul Ulama on 20 September 1979.
+Their endorsement led to the official announcement that Amin was a pious Muslim – Amin thus scored a point against the counter-revolutionary propaganda which claimed the communist regime was atheist.
 Amin's government began to invest in the reconstruction, or reparation, of mosques.
 He also promised the Afghan people freedom of religion.
 Religious groups were given copies of the Quran, and Amin began to refer to Allah in speeches.
-He even claimed that the Saur Revolution was "totally based on the principles of Islam".
+He even claimed that the Saur Revolution was "totally based on the principles of Islam."
 The campaign proved to be unsuccessful, and many Afghans held Amin responsible for the regime's totalitarian behavior.
-Amin's rise to power was officially endorsed by the Jamiatul Ulama on 20 September 1979.
-Their endorsement led to the official announcement that Amin was a pious Muslim – Amin thus scored a point against the counter-revolutionary propaganda which claimed the communist regime was atheist.

 Amin also tried to increase his popularity with tribal groups, a feat Taraki had been unable or unwilling to achieve.
 In a speech to tribal elders Amin was defensive about the Western way he dressed; an official biography was published which depicted Amin in traditional Pashtun clothes.
 During his short stay in power, Amin became committed to establishing a collective leadership; when Taraki was ousted, Amin promised "from now on there will be no one-man government..."

 Attempting to pacify the population, Amin released a list of 18,000 people who had been executed, and blamed the executions on Taraki.
-The total number of arrested during Taraki's and Amin's combined reign number between 17,000 and 45,000.
-Amin was not liked by the Afghan people.
-During his rule, opposition to the communist regime increased, and the government lost control of the countryside.
-The state of the Afghan military deteriorated; due to desertions the number of military personnel in the Afghan army decreased from 100,000 in the immediate aftermath of the Saur Revolution, to somewhere between 50,000 and 70,000.
+Nevertheless, opposition to the communist regime increased, and the government lost control of the countryside.
+The state of the Afghan Armed Forces deteriorated; due to desertions the number of military personnel in the Afghan army decreased from 100,000 in the immediate aftermath of the Saur Revolution, to somewhere between 50,000 and 70,000.

 Another problem Amin faced was the KGB's penetration of the PDPA, the military and the government bureaucracy.
 While Amin's position in Afghanistan was becoming more perilous by the day, his enemies who were exiled in the Soviet Union and the Eastern Bloc were agitating for his removal.
-Babrak Karmal, the Parchamite leader, met several leading Eastern Bloc figures during this period, and Mohammad Aslam Watanjar, Sayed Mohammad Gulabzoy and Assadullah Sarwari wanted to exact revenge upon Amin.
+Babrak Karmal, the Parchamite leader, met several leading Eastern Bloc figures during this period, and Watanjar, Gulabzoy and Sarwari wanted to exact revenge upon Amin.